 Animal-based food is rich in saturated fats which are most harmful to our bodies.
 These food items lead to inflammation and belly fat.
 They also make your body resistant to insulin and increase blood sugar levels.

 Nevertheless, a vegan diet is rich in unsaturated fats which are not harmful.
 Plant-based food items are also high in fiber, antioxidants, and minerals.
 These nutrients protect your body against diseases and always manage your blood sugar levels.

 A vegan diet also helps in managing weight.
 As the diet is rich in fiber, you tend to get rid of all the unhealthy and hard-to-digest food items, Hence, making digestion an easy process for your body.

 HOW TO ENSURE THE SUCCESS OF A VEGAN DIET?

-- Plan ahead: Meal planning and having some healthy snacks handy will be very helpful.
+- Plan: Meal planning and having some healthy snacks handy will be very helpful.
 Also, check out the menu in advance when you’re planning to dine out always.

 - Eat plenty of non-starchy veggies: Non-starchy food is low in carbs but full of fiber and nutrients.
 They have the least effect on your blood sugar and help you feel full and satisfied.

 - Balance each meal and snack: A healthy balance of carbs, fats, and protein, along with some non-starchy vegetables is the most ideal combination of meals and snacks.